NEONScience/NEON-Data-Skills/tutorials/Other/GEE/02_aop_sdr_lessons/2a_intro_aop_sdr_rasters.md

 </div>

 Let's get started!
-In this tutorial we will work through the steps of generating basic GEE code consisting of the following parts:
+In this tutorial we generate basic GEE (JavaScript) code to visualize hyperspectral data.
+We will work through the following steps:

 1) Pull in an AOP hyperspectral data set
 2) Set the visualization parameters